Iran deal offers faint hope for Iranian-American banking woes

 Many of those institutions are also used by money launderers and other criminal networks, raising red flags with bank compliance officers, U.S. regulators and prosecutors.

-Several major U.S. banks contacted by Reuters, including Bank of America Corp (BAC.N), JPMorgan Chase & Co (JPM.N) and Citigroup Inc (C.N) declined to comment on how or whether they planned to change their policies on dealing with Iran.
+Several major U.S. banks contacted by Reuters, including Bank of America Corp, JPMorgan Chase & Co and Citigroup Inc declined to comment on how or whether they planned to change their policies on dealing with Iran.

 Years of sanctions have snared some Iranian-Americans.